manuelkiessling/node-react-cdk-beginner/manuscript/Book.md

 [^note1]: To be precise, Node.js wraps V8, an open-source JavaScript engine developed by The Chromium Project for Google Chrome and Chromium web browsers.
 See https://en.wikipedia.org/wiki/V8_(JavaScript_engine) for more details.

+[^note2]: In other words, there is an important difference between running `greet;` and `greet();` - the latter calls, and therefore executes, the function value that is assigned to `greet`, while the former only returns the assigned function value, but doesn't execute it.
+This is why `console.log(typeof(greet));` will print `function`, which is the type of the value that has been assigned to const `greet`.
+On the other hand, running `console.log(typeof(greet("John", "Doe")));`. will return `undefined`, because that is the resulting value when running the function.
+We will later encounter functions that return values other than `undefined`.